These Popsicle Stick Ninja Ornaments are a great craft for boys to make for the Christmas Tree.

 Now at this point, I’d planned to be done, but I felt like they were missing something.
 Aha!
 A belt!

 Back to the craft table we went, and I cut three strips of cloth from a scrap of flannel.
-We tied those in place, and our ninja craft stick ornaments were complete!
+We tied those in place, and our ninja popsicle stick ornaments were complete!

 Aren’t they cute?
 And easy enough that you could make a whole bunch to hang on your tree or attach to prezzies as gift-toppers.

-And if that wasn’t enough, check out these adorable craft stick mummies (and ninjas) over at Crafts By Amanda!
+And if that wasn’t enough, check out these adorable popsicle stick mummies (and ninjas) over at Crafts By Amanda!

 Looking for more easy and inexpensive Christmas crafts for kids?